Wirth-Horn/windows-update-monitoring/README.md

 This repository contains all necessary scripts to monitor Windows updates, security updates and pending reboots and store the results in Prometheus.
 A Grafana dashboard is available [here](https://grafana.com/grafana/dashboards/23172-updates-windows/).

 ## Requirements
-- Node Exporter with textfile collector enabled
+- [windows_exporter](https://github.com/prometheus-community/windows_exporter) with textfile collector enabled

 ## Usage